Philip Bliss: Evangelist

 In 1864, the Blisses moved to Chicago.
 Bliss was then 26.
 He became known as a singer and teacher.
 He wrote a number of Gospel songs.
 Bliss was paid $100 for a concert tour which lasted only a fortnight.
 He was amazed so much money could be earned so quickly.
 The following week, he was drafted for service in the Union Army.
 Because the Civil War was almost over, his notice was canceled after a few weeks.
 The unit he served with was the 149th Pennsylvania Infantry.

 Following this, Bliss went on another concert tour, but this failed.
 He was, however, offered a position at Root and Cady Musical Publishers, at a salary of $150 per month.
 Bliss worked with this company from 1865 until 1873.
 He conducted musical conventions, singing schools and concerts for his employers.
 He continued to compose hymns, which were often printed in his employer's books.

 In 1869, Bliss formed an association with Dwight L. Moody.
 Moody and others urged him to give up his job and become a missionary singer.
 In 1874, Bliss decided he was called to full-time Christian evangelism.
-Bliss made significant amounts of money from royalties and gave them to charity and to support his evangelical endeavours.
+Bliss made significant amounts of money from royalties and gave them to charity and to support his evangelical endeavors.

 Bliss wrote the gospel song "Hold the Fort" after hearing Major Daniel Webster Whittle narrate an experience in the American Civil War.